Kyziridis/Neural-Network/README.md

 ![alt tag](http://neuralnetworksanddeeplearning.com/images/tikz12.png)

-*the hidden units in this image are 15 but the default number of hidden units in the project is n= 250*
+*the hidden units in this image are 15 but the default number of hidden units in the project is n = 250*